11-626/bootstrap-generation/README.md

 # bootstrap-generation

-aims at improving the accuracy of bootstrap DSL code generation using "image caption + attention model + auto encoder"
+Improving the accuracy of bootstrap DSL code generation

 ---